 A text service for children, young people and adults needing immediate mental health support.
 This service can be accessed by texting the word “Kent” to 85258.
 This is a 24/7 text service.

 This Social Story is useful for helping SEN children adjust to returning to school, especially as schools will look very different for a while.

 Twinkl have put together several useful materials to help EYFS, year 1 and year 6 children to get ready for going back to the classroom following the recent lockdown due to COVID-19.

 All ten episodes of the Recovery Curriculum are now available.
 There is also an additional podcast for mental health awareness week on the mental health of children and having conversations about mental health.

+Small Steps is a support guide for pre-school settings to help a child with their first steps in their grieving journey.
 This document is available either online or via hard copy.
 This is currently available as a free download if you are a member of Threads of Success.